CMMC Terms

 CMMC Licensed Training Providers (LTPs) are approved by the CMMC-AB to…

-Actually, there isn’t an official page on this topic yet.
-Per webinars published by the CMMC-AB, the intent seems to be that LTPs will be organizations that are authorized to offer CMMC training courses using CMMC official curriculum.
+There isn’t an official page on this topic yet.
+Per webinars published by the CMMC-AB, the intent seems to be that LTPs will be organizations that are authorized to offer CMMC training courses using CMMC's official curriculum.

 CMMC Licensed Instructor (LI)